 PART II.
-PERSONAL CONTRIBUTIONS
+PERSONAL CONTRIBUTIONS INTRODUCTION

-INTRODUCTION

-In general, skin diseases, and in an extraordinary way, mycoses, have a special impact on the patient's state of mind.
-These diseases can cause special problems in the way people relate, because they are visible.
-As Commel said: "The skin organ represents the monumental facade of the human body".
-In order to better understand mycoses, we conducted several studies.
-Some were intended to find remedies in such diseases, and others indicated collateral diseases in such cases, etc. I looked for natural remedies and, not only, in the inhibition of Candida albicans, as well as other mycoses such as Aspergillosis.
-We investigated biochemically and hematologically two batches of candida/mycoses obtaining comparative graphs regarding living conditions (rural/urban), sex, age, biochemical and hematological investigations, in a comparative study of candida/other mycoses, referring to hospitalized patients during the specified period / analyzed.
-We captured optical microscopy and TEM images and finally drew the characteristic conclusions.
-The studies were carried out at several famous medical laboratories in Constanța: "Provita 2000 Medical Center", "Iowemed-Medicover Medical Center", Clinical Department of Dermatovenerology within the Emergency County Hospital "St. Apostol Andrei" and the Electron Microscopy Laboratory of the Faculty of Medicine in Constanța.
+Skin diseases in general, and ringworm in particular, have a great impact on people's mood.

+These diseases can cause special problems in the way people relate because they are visible.

+As Commel said:

+"The skin organ represents the monumental facade of the human body."

+To better understand mycoses, we conducted several studies.
+Some were aimed at finding remedies in such conditions, and others indicated collateral diseases in such cases, etc.

+I looked for natural remedies and more, in the inhibition of Candida albicans, as well as other mycoses such as Aspergillosis.

+We investigated biochemically and hematologically two batches of cases: candida/mycosis.
+We made comparative graphs regarding the living conditions (rural/urban), sex, age, in a comparative study between the two groups, regarding the hospitalized patients during the specified/analyzed period.

+We obtained optical microscopy and TEM images, and finally drew specific conclusions.

+The studies were carried out at several famous medical laboratories in Constanța: "Provita 2000 Medical Center", "Iowemed-Medicover Medical Center", Clinical

+Department of Dermatovenerology within the Emergency County Clinical Hospital "Sf.
+Apostol Andrei" and the Electron Microscopy Laboratory of the Faculty of Medicine in Constanța.